How to Stop Creditors Protection Service Debt Collection Harassment: Know Your Rights

 Understanding the FDCPA and Your Rights

-The FDCPA, enacted in 🗓️1977, safeguards consumers against unethical practices by debt collection agencies.
+The FDCPA, enacted in 1977, safeguards consumers against unethical practices by debt collection agencies.
 It outlines specific rules that agencies must follow when contacting you about debts.
-If a collector violates these rules, you can take legal action against them.
+If you believe a collector has violated these rules, you may be able to take legal action against them.

 Key protections under the FDCPA include:

-If Creditors Protection Service collectors violate these rules, you can file a complaint and seek damages.
+If you think Creditors Protection Service collectors may have violated these rules, you can file a complaint and potentially seek damages.

 Who Is Creditors Protection Service?